larevolucia/chaptr/README.md

 ### 6. Deploy to Heroku

-1. Create a new Heroku app
+1. Create a new Heroku app.
 2. Add the **Heroku Python buildpack** under **Settings > Buildpacks**.
-3. Add environment variables from `.env` to **Heroku Config Vars**:
+3. Add environment variables from `.env` to **Heroku Config Vars**.
-4. Deploy
+4. Deploy.

 ---